top of page

 Owner & Director of Player Development

 A Morris County native, Zach Racusin is the owner and director of player development at Rax Hax Pro Performance.
-Racusin’s playing career has taken him through 8 professional seasons, an accoladed season in the Big East at Georgetown University, a strong career at Marist as a .320 hitter in the MAAC and an All-American NJCAA season at CCBC-Essex in Baltimore.
-Racusin’s professional career has included stops in all three of the MLB Partner Leagues; Atlantic League, Frontier League, and American Association.
-As a coach and trainer, 70+ of Racusin’s former academy clients have moved on to collegiate programs since 2017.
+Racusin’s playing career has taken him through 10 pro seasons in the USA, Canada, and Nicaragua, an accoladed season in the Big East at Georgetown University, 2 seasons at Marist College as a .320 hitter in the MAAC and an All-American NJCAA season at CCBC-Essex in Baltimore.
+Racusin’s professional career has included stops in three MLB Partner Leagues; Atlantic League, Frontier League, and American Association.
+As a coach and trainer, 90+ of Racusin’s former academy clients have moved on to collegiate programs since 2017.
 52 of these players have earned scholarships at Division 1 or Division 2 institutions.
 Racusin has had over 20 NJ All-State / All-County athletes and numerous all-conference and division players train in his programs.
-17 RaxHax hitters have signed professional contracts.
-Racusin has 5 years of collegiate coaching experience, including assisting with the recruiting at CCBC-Essex and as a hitting and defensive coach at the County College of Morris.
+20 RaxHax hitters have signed professional contracts.
+Racusin has 6 years of collegiate coaching experience, including assisting with the recruiting at CCBC-Essex and as a hitting and defensive coach at the County College of Morris.
 Prior to joining the CCM staff, Racusin recruited over half of the starting position players that appeared on the 2018 CCBC-Essex roster, a 2018 NJCAA D2 World Series team.
 With CCM, Racusin was part of multiple Garden State Athletic Conference championships and appearances in the NJCAA Region 19 tournament.
 At CCM, over 15 positional players moved on to 4-year college programs during that time.
+Racusin is currently the Director of Player Development at CCBC-Essex.

 Racusin’s senior offensive season at Georgetown remains in the record books, including registering the 6th most single-season hits of all time at GTown.
 Racusin led the NCAA East District in hits and outfield assists that season, was named a CoSida Academic All-District CF for his efforts, and was the second toughest hitter in all of college baseball to strike out (10k in 285 plate appearances).
 In his summer collegiate career, Racusin re-wrote the record books for the Silver Spring Thunderbolts of the Cal Ripken Collegiate League, setting franchise records in single-season hits, runs, outfield assists, and placing top 5 in franchise records in those categories as well as on-base percentage and batting average.
 Racusin was twice named a CRCBL All-League player, made two All-Star game appearances, and was named a league Top Draft Prospect in 2015 by Perfect Game.